-Finance function competencies have evolved from technical accounting and financial reporting to include digitalization and data analytics.
-This includes excelling in the end to end processes that the finance team must understand, learning to appreciate each other’s challenges and collaborating with both internal and external partners to gain continuous improvements.
-The finance function roles and responsibilities and required skills and competencies must be reviewed.
+The key finance function competencies have extended from technical accounting and financial reporting focus to ability to leverage digitalization and efficient data analytics.
+Collaboration with both internal and external stakeholders in E2E process environment requires a new set of soft skills.
+For your teams to excel in the new environment, finance function roles, responsibilities, required skills and competencies must revisited.
 Renewed career paths will showcase different strengths and bring new opportunities for both personal and professional growth.

-When you have a clear vision of the target for your corporation’s system landscape, identified the critical business processes and required competencies, you can start working on a capability roadmap to reach the target.
-It is important to ensure that the whole leadership team is committed to support this roadmap.
+When you have formed a clear vision of the target for your corporation’s system landscape, identified the critical business processes and required competencies, you can start working on a capability roadmap to reach the target.
+It is important to ensure that the whole leadership team is committed to supporting this roadmap.
 Prepare a solid risk management plan with undisputed risk ownerships.
-You also need a shared, cross functional ownership and governance structure to manage the shared master data and to retain the integrity of your business-critical engine beyond the initial deployment.

-It is also important to recognize that the transformation program is always temporary by nature.
-Keeping this in mind, carefully consider who should be involved during the different phases.
-Ensure that your key resources are engaged and have an opportunity to contribute to their own future leveraging on their individual strengths.
-They will also face change management challenges.
-Therefore, they should have a safe environment to share and find support.
+A change management plan will state clearly what is changing, who are impacted and what are the benefits of the change.
 Keep your organization informed and communicate at regular intervals.
 It is important to manage the expectations.
 The Finnish mentality of “let’s not fuss about this” is not at all helpful.
 During times of change “no news” does not equal “good news”.
-Engage your change leadership professionals.
-Communication will take time and requires dedicated resources.
+Engage change management and communication professionals.
+Communication must be integrated in your change journey; it will take time and requires dedicated resources.

+It is important to recognize that a transformation program is always temporary by nature.
+It runs in parallel to your ongoing operations.
+Both are critical for your success.
+Keeping this in mind, carefully consider who should be involved during the different phases.
+Ensure that your key resources are engaged and have an opportunity to contribute to their own future leveraging on their individual strengths.

 For a project to succeed, strong top management support and sponsorship is vital.
 This is…